Tower 22 drone attack

-On 28 January 2024, an attack drone, launched by the Islamic Resistance in Iraq—an Iranian-backed Shia militia group—struck Tower 22, a U.S. military outpost in Rukban, northeast Jordan.
+On 28 January 2024, the Islamic Resistance in Iraq, an Iranian-backed Shia Iraqi militia coalition, launched an attack drone, striking Tower 22, a U.S. military outpost in Rukban, northeast Jordan.
 The explosion killed three U.S. soldiers and injured 47 others.
 The incident marked the first time U.S. troops were killed by enemy fire since the start of the Gaza war.
-President Joe Biden condemned the attack as "despicable" and pledged retaliation at a suitable time.
-The U.S. began retaliatory strikes on 2 February, hitting sites in Iraq and Syria.
 Iran denied any involvement in the attack.

+The U.S. conducted retaliatory strikes against Iranian personnel and facilities in Iraq and Syria on 2 February.
+According to the Syrian Observatory for Human Rights, at least 35 Iran-backed militants were killed in the airstrikes in Syria.

 Background

 Between the October 7 attacks by Hamas in southern Israel and 27 January 2024, Iran-backed groups launched missiles and rockets at US and coalition forces in the Middle East on 160 occasions.
 In these attacks, about 70 US and coalition soldiers sustained mostly minor injuries.
 The U.S. had retaliated for these incidents eight times.

 About 3,000 US troops were stationed in Jordan at the time.
 The Tower 22 outpost, established as a Jordanian border outpost, had since 2015 been used by US troops in an "advise and assist" mission, initially training rebels fighting the regime of Syrian president Bashar al-Assad and later aiding Kurds fighting the Islamic State.
 Tower 22, which hosts American engineering, aviation, logistics and security personnel, lies 20 km from the Al-Tanf garrison in Syria, where US and local forces collaborate in combating the Islamic State.
 As of 2020, Tower 22 had an operating AN/TPS-75 transportable 3D air search radar.
 At the time of the attack, there were about 350 personnel from the US Army and Air Force at Tower 22, including personnel from the Arizona National Guard's 158th Infantry Regiment, the California National Guard's 40th Infantry Division, the Kentucky National Guard's 138th Field Artillery Brigade, and the New York National Guard's 101st Expeditionary Signal Battalion.